tcs-adoreswamy/dockertest/README.md

 ## Getting Started

-This documentation outlines the steps needed to sun the application over a container
+This documentation outlines the steps needed to run the application over a container

 ### Running the application

 In the project directory, you can run:
+### cd scripts

-### `scripts/docker-run.sh "database username" "database password"`
+### `docker-run.sh "database username" "database password"`
 Example : `scripts/docker-run.sh "myusername" "mypassword"`

 Starts the streamlit server.\